fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 * Libraries
 * Company register

 Our goal is to support PAT and RET as good as possible in transforming those datasets to Linked Open Data.
+The complete list with links to the data set is published in the web[^odatacat].

 ### The case for Linked Data